wqlevi/Notes/Cheetsheet.md

-git diff # different of whats changed but not staged git diff --staged # different of whats staged but not committed git commit -m "MESSAGE TO COMMIT"
+git diff # different of whats changed but not staged git diff --staged # different of whats staged but not committed git commit -m "MESSAGE TO COMMIT" git rm --cache <file> # untack a local file, put it into cache

 git branch # list all branches, a star(*) will appear next to current activate branch git branch <branch_name> #create new branch